CleanSpark Shares Pause As Hedge Fund Boosts Stake - Cleanspark (NASDAQ:CLSK)

-CleanSpark is getting a sentiment tailwind from a single-holder signal: Situational Awareness boosted its stake value to $104.5 million from $16.6 million, while lifting portfolio weight to 0.76% from 0.3%.
-That kind of size-up often attracts fast-follow flows in high-beta miners when the broader market is soft.
+Situational Awareness boosted its CleanSpark stake value to $104.5 million from $16.6 million and lifted its portfolio weight to 0.76% from 0.3%, a "single-holder signal" that can pull in fast-follow buying in high-beta miners.

+The position itself also grew to 12.28 million shares from 1.64 million at the end of 2025, a 7.48-fold increase that traders often read as conviction rather than a short-term trade.

+CleanSpark's AI/HPC narrative is back in play after a volatile quarter that included an EPS loss of $1.52 versus expectations for a $0.50 profit and revenue of $136.4 million versus a $145.4 million consensus, even as gross margin stayed above 40%.
+That earnings backdrop is why the market is sensitive to any incremental "AI infrastructure" signal, including hyperscaler lease chatter that has helped keep the group bid.

-The main "but" for longer-horizon trend followers is the February death cross, with the 50-day SMA still below the 200-day SMA, a reminder that the bigger-cycle trend only recently started repairing.
-That backdrop makes the May swing high an important reference area for resistance, while the March swing low is the key downside pivot if momentum fades.
+The bigger caution for longer-horizon trend followers is the death cross from February, with the 50-day SMA still below the 200-day SMA—evidence the larger-cycle trend is still repairing even after the rally.
+That's why the May swing high remains an important reference area if price starts pushing into prior supply, while the March swing low is the key "line in the sand" if momentum fades.

 - Key Resistance: $23.61 — the 52-week high zone from October 2025, and a natural level where prior supply can reappear